simracingstudio/f1-2025-telemetry/README.md

 The package should work on Python 3.6 and above.

-This project is a fork of f1-2019-telemetry by Sidney Cabot (reddish) for F1 2019
+This project is a fork of f1-2019-telemetry by Sidney Cadot (reddish) for F1 2019

 Project information